-OVERVIEW: The Kroger Company Foundation supports organizations in communities in which Kroger and Kroger brand companies operate.
+OVERVIEW: The Kroger Company Foundation invests in organizations in communities where its corporate sisters Kroger and Kroger brand companies operate.

 PROFILE: When Barney Kroger first opened his grocery store in nearly 135 years ago, he would give day-old bread to hungry people.
-Established in 1987, the Kroger Company Foundation follows Barney Kroger’s example, focusing its grantmaking on “[e]nding hunger, improving food security, and bringing fresh, wholesome food to families who need it the most.”
+Established in 1987, the Kroger Company Foundation follows Barney Kroger’s example, focusing its grantmaking to “[e]nding hunger, improving food security, and bringing fresh, wholesome food to families who need it the most.”
 The foundation supports organizations located in communities around the country in which Kroger and Kroger brand stores operate.
-This includes 35 states and Washington, D.C.
+This includes 35 states as well as the Washington, D.C.
 Kroger has three main program areas called Honor Our Heroes, Bringing Hope to the Table, and Sharing Courage.

-While Kroger does not have a specific grantmaking program to which it dedicates funding to disease-related causes, it has a history of supporting such establishments.
+While Kroger does not have a specific grantmaking program dedicated to disease-related causes, it has a history of supporting such establishments.
 For example, past grantees include the Markey Cancer Foundation, the American Diabetes Association, and the American Heart Association.
-Instead, Kroger prefers to fund disease work more broadly.

 The Kroger Company Foundation accepts unsolicited grant applications and requests for funding throughout the year.
-Grantseekers may submit their applications online via the foundation’s Community Gifts page or by mailing their application materials to Jessica Adleman, 1014 Vine Street, Cincinnati, Ohio 45202.
+Grantseekers may submit their applications online via the foundation’s Community Gifts page.
 Grantseekers with additional questions may contact the foundation at (513) 762-1591.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).